ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 aws s3 ls s3://eb-logs-bucket/dev/
 ```

 We should be seeing an empty list because we haven’t uploaded any objects yet.
-We need to go back to our logging configuration as the fluentd is the agent that will push objects to our bucket.
+We need to go back to our logging configuration as fluentd is the agent that will push objects to our bucket.

-In light of the fact that our authentication method is completely different now, our `fluentd-s3-plugin` implicit auth configuration won’t work anymore.
-The goes to say that we need to update our fluentd configuration.
+In light of the fact that our authentication method is changed to assume role, our `fluentd-s3-plugin` implicit auth configuration won’t work anymore.

 Fortunately, the assume role auth model is supported by the `fluentd-s3-plugin`.
-The required parameters needed for the auth are the same with our previous aws sts assume-role command.
+The required parameters needed for the auth configuration are the same with our previous aws sts assume-role command.
 The fluentd configuration update will look like this.

 ```xml
 <match s3.**>